-The Col du Pas de Peyrol is open!
+The Pas de Peyrol is closed to all traffic!

 Les Fadas du Puy Mary